21atalia/21atalia/readme.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 Exploring new technologies and developing software solutions
-- 🎓 Degree in Administrative Informatics from the Universidad Nacional Autónoma de Honduras.
+- 🎓 Degree in Administrative Informatics from National Autonomous University of Honduras.
 - 🌱 Currently learning Javascript, Typescript, Read & Node.
 - Open to collaboration on projects and internship opportunities.